wall-e785/IAT460-IsTyping/README.md

 Once you have an API key, create a file in the main hierarchy called .env On a single line, enter: GEMINI_KEY = "YOUR_KEY_HERE" for the other files to access the Gemini API

 Once all the setup steps are complete, you are ready to run the program.
 Run the istyping.py file using your created virtual environment.
+A PyGame window will appear; interact with it using mouse clicks and pressure sensor as prompted.

 # Credits:
 Created by Wallace Chau (developer, graphics, generative grammar sets)